jpf/joel.franusic.com/_posts/2021-09-14-how-we-made-playable-quotes-for-game-boy.md

 With Playable Quotes for Game Boy, you can create and share tiny interactive slices of existing games.
 Simply load your game into the Playable Quotes emulator, play towards the part of the game you want to demonstrate, click the “Record New Quote” button, continue playing, then eventually click the “Stop recording” button to complete the demo.
 Once that is done, you’d get a file that contains just enough of the game to recreate all the moments in the game between when you clicked the “Record demo” button and the moment when you hit the “Stop recording” button.
 Others can now watch your quote as if it were a video, or decide to grab the controls at any moment and explore the impact of their own choices.

-In this post, I will go into detail about how we (Joël Franusic and Adam Smith) created Playable Quotes.
+In this post, we  (Joël Franusic and Adam Smith) will go into detail about how we created Playable Quotes.

-This is a long post, so let me start with an overview of what I will be covering:
+This is a long post, so we'll start with an overview of what we'll be covering:

 1. What is a Playable Quote?
 2. What can you do with a Playable Quote?